A series of free workshops and discussions about how creativity can energize learning and research at TRU on October 23rd and 24th, 2017.

 Sherri is a communication enthusiast who is excited about exploring new avenues of sharing ideas with any and all interested parties.
 Listening is literally and figuratively my lifeline and if I don’t share that wholeheartedly with the world, then what’s the point?

-Autumm is leader, educator, technologist, and designer.
-Here you will find information about my history and passions surrounding the intersection of education and technology including: digital citizenship, connected learning, and open educational practices.
+Autumm is a leader, educator, technologist, and designer who is passionate about many subjects at the intersection of education and technology including: digital citizenship, connected learning, and open educational practices.